Antarctic ‘end glacier’, unexpected shape discovery at the bottom of the ice shelf Fast melting pace – CNN.co.jp

 Thwaites Glacier is changing rapidly as climate change accelerates.

-Thwaites Glacier releases billions of tons of ice into the ocean each year, accounting for about 4% of annual sea level rise.
+Thwaites Glacier releases billions of tons of ice into the ocean each year, accounting for regarding 4% of annual sea level rise.
 In particular, the rate of melting is rapid where the glacier meets the seafloor.
 The point of contact between the glacier and the seafloor has receded nearly 14 kilometers since the late 1990s, further expanding the area of ice exposed to relatively warm seawater.

 Cracks on the surface of Thwaites Glacier (photographed in 2020)